ROCm/aomp/bin/README.md

 This bin directory contains scripts to build AOMP from source.
 ```
 clone_aomp.sh            -  A script to make sure the necessary repos are up to date.
                             See below for a list of these source repositories.
 build_aomp.sh            -  Run all build and install scripts in the correct order.
-build_roct.sh      -  Build the hsa thunk library
+build_roct.sh            -  Builds the hsa thunk library.
-build_rocr.sh      -  Built the ROCm runtime
+build_rocr.sh            -  Builds the ROCm runtime.
-build_project.sh   -  Build llvm, lld, and clang components
+build_project.sh         -  Builds llvm, lld, and clang components.
-build_libdevice.sh -  Builds the rocdl device bc libraries from rocm-device-libs
+build_libdevice.sh       -  Builds the rocdl device bc libraries from rocm-device-libs.
-build_comgr.sh     -  Builds the code object manager (needs rocm-device-libs)
+build_comgr.sh           -  Builds the code object manager (needs rocm-device-libs).
+build_rocminfo.sh        -  Builds the rocminfo utilities to support hip.
-build_hcc.sh       -  Builds the hcc compiler needed by hip
+build_hcc.sh             -  Builds the hcc compiler needed by hip.
 build_hip.sh             -  Builds the hip host runtimes needed by aomp.
 build_extras.sh          -  Builds hostcall, libm, and utils all stored in the aomp-extras repo
 build_atmi.sh            -  Builds early release of ATMI for aomp.
 build_openmp.sh          -  Builds the OpenMP libraries for aomp.
+build_pgmath.sh          -  Builds the pgmath support for flang.
+build_flang.sh           -  Builds the flang for aomp.
+build_flang_runtime.sh   -  Builds the flang runtime for aomp.
 ```

 These scripts install into $HOME/rocm/aomp (or $AOMP if set).